-Open Door is a team of Mental Health Practitioners providing support to registered students experiencing psychological or mental health difficulties.
+Open Door is a team of Mental Health Practitioners and Student Wellbeing Officers providing support to registered students experiencing psychological or mental health difficulties.

 How do I access Open Door support?

 Open Door is not an emergency service; if your situation requires an immediate response, please visit our in crisis now page.

 To make an appointment with Open Door, complete the Open Door and Disability online referral form, and we will endeavour to contact you within two working days.

 If you feel unable to complete the form please let us know by email firstname.lastname@example.org or telephone +44 (0)1904 322140.